nodejs/nodejs.org/COLLABORATOR_GUIDE.md

   - Hence if Builds fail unexpectedly, make sure that your dependency that is being used during build-time is on `dependencies` and not `devDependencies`.
 Checkout out [DEPENDENCY_PINNING.md](./DEPENDENCY_PINNING.md) for more information.
 - Our sponsorship with Vercel is maintained by the OpenJS Foundation

-### Unfamiliar with certain decision of Processes?
+### Seeking additional clarification

 A lot of the current structure is due to retro-compatibility, keeping a simple and familiar file structure and keeping files that have historical reasons or needs.

-If you're unfamiliar our curious about something, we recommend opening a Discussion on this GitHub Repository.
+If you're unfamiliar or curious about something, we recommend opening a Discussion on this GitHub Repository.

 [Jest]: https://jestjs.io/
 [React Testing Library]: https://testing-library.com/docs/react-testing-library/intro/